atosorigin/grafana-weathermap-panel/docs/EN/editor/coordinates-space-link.md

 ## CoordinatClickA/B-X/Y

-If hte link is not associate to an object, these inputs are used to define the starting and ending points of the link.
+If the link is not associated to an object, these inputs are used to define the starting and ending points of the link.

 ## Incurved